kistasaurus/find-and-replace-characters/README.md

-# Find and Replace Characters in Dreamweaver
+# Find and Replace Characters
-Commands to find and replace special characters with their unicode in Adobe Dreamweaver.
-Based on http://forums.adobe.com/thread/1193750
+Commands to find and replace special characters with their unicode version.
+Useful for removing special characters from HTML emails.

+## AppleScript
+This is set up to run in TextWrangler on whatever file you have open.
+Once you run it, it will find and replace all the listed special characters automatically, then save your file.

+## Dreamweaver
+Dreamweaver commands based on http://forums.adobe.com/thread/1193750

 To use these commands in Dreamweaver -
 1. Download commands to computer.